fncbook/fnc/chapter6/multistep.md

 The definition of local truncation error is easily extended to multistep methods.

 (definition-multistep-lte)=
-:::{proof:definition} LTE and order of accuracy for a multistep IVP method For the multistep formula defined by {eq}`multistep`, the **local truncation error** is
+:::{prf:definition} LTE and order of accuracy for a multistep IVP method For the multistep formula defined by {eq}`multistep`, the **local truncation error** is

 ```{math}